-A bill seeking to legalize and regulate sports betting in California if the federal ban is ever lifted was introduced in the state legislature in 2015.
+A bill seeking to legalize and regulate sports betting in California was introduced in the state legislature in 2015.
 However, it was largely ignored before ultimately being gutted and turned into a law extending the number of out-of-state horse races Californians could bet on during some of the bigger race days.

 One half of the California legislature stood firmly behind a daily fantasy sports (DFS) bill in 2016.
 The bill breezed through committee hearings.
 It then came up one vote shy of passing unanimously in the California Assembly.